 Using any number of Hollywood films about the Civil War, form the class into teams and assign each team a Hollywood interpretation of the Civil War that they must watch.
 Students then pick one scene from the film that they can critique as either being historically accurate or inaccurate and share that scene with the class.
 They must provide evidence of their findings, submitting a source list of five resources from where they got their information.

 You can employ the Historical Heads activity in a number of ways.
 If you have students reading a memoir account from the Civil War, like Company Aytch, then based on their reading students fill in the Historical Head template with the thoughts, visions, and ideas of the author.
 Students need to list or preferably draw ten things inside the silhouette, number each image, and on the back write several sentences identifying each image and its importance noting the page number from the book where they got this information.

 This activity could also be used with historical fiction such as The Killer Angels or The Red Badge of Courage.

 Another way to work this activity is to employ, “Dueling Historical Heads.”
 In this activity the two Historical Head silhouettes face each other; for example Abraham Lincoln facing Jefferson Davis or Ulysses S. Grant facing Robert E. Lee.
 The premise is the same from above but with more of the compare/contrast approach that is emphasized in the new standards.

-Those of us at the Civil War Trust engaged in the mission of education hope that you find this material useful as you teach the defining American event of the 19th century and that you and your students thrive as you do so.
-Every teacher brings to the classroom something of value to teach and the Civil War Trust would like to issue a call to teachers to share with us so we may share with other educators classroom strategies and activities that have proven successful in your instruction of the Civil War.
+Those of us at the American Battlefield Trust engaged in the mission of education hope that you find this material useful as you teach the defining American event of the 19th century and that you and your students thrive as you do so.
+Every teacher brings to the classroom something of value to teach and the American Battlefield Trust would like to issue a call to teachers to share with us so we may share with other educators classroom strategies and activities that have proven successful in your instruction of the Civil War.